w3f/Grants-Program/Grant Application - Reference blockchain system.md

 **Expected deliverables:**

-1. A **reference token standard** that records and reflects the nominal reference relationship between new work and its referred old work.
+1. A reference token standard that records and reflects the nominal reference relationship between new work and its referred old work.
 When creating a new work, the corresponding new token will also be generated and attached where the reference relationship between the new work and its referred work will be added and stored.

-2. A **reference system** that makes old work truly composable and interoperable with the new work.
+2. A reference system that makes old work truly composable and interoperable with the new work.
 By referring to the old work, new work could be created by adding anything new or changing anywhere on the referred work while still connecting and sharing other parts of the referred work seamlessly.

-3. A **revenue tracking and allocation system** that distributes the earnings of the new work with its referred old work according to their reference relationship.
-The revenue of any work including usage and investment will be distributed with all its referred old work, and all investors holding its shares.
+3. A revenue allocation and distribution system that confirms the revenue distribution scheme agreed by different works with the reference relationship.
+It will track the earnings of the new work, and distribute them with the old work which the new work refers to according to their distribution scheme.

 All programs will be developed in !ink on Pallets.